mbland/go-script-bash/README.md

 #### Bats test assertions and helpers

-The assertions and helpers from the test suite have been extracted into the `lib/bats/assertions`, `lib/bats/helpers`, and `lib/bats/assertion-test-helpers` libraries.
+The assertions and helpers from the test suite have been extracted into the `lib/bats` libraries.
 While these are not modules you can import with `_GO_USE_MODULES`, they are completely independent of the rest of the core framework and you may source them in your own Bats tests.
 (Whether or not these will ever become a separate library remains an open question.)

 Variables, helper functions, and assertions for testing features based on the core framework are available in the `lib/testing` directory.
+The `lib/bats-main` library makes it easy to write a `./go test` command script with the same interface and features as the core framework's `./go test` command.

 Read the comments from each file for more information.